-Caring for someone with dementia in a heatwave.
+Tips for caring for someone with dementia in a heatwave

 People with dementia might follow wear their usual clothes and forget to dress for the weather.
 Leave out (or encourage them to wear) light-coloured, loose-fitting clothes made from natural fibres along with a hat for outside.
 This can help keep people comfortable and prevent overheating.

 Check that the central heating isn’t on.
 Get a fan and turn it on.
 Keep curtains or blinds closed during the day on the sunny side of the house.
 In the evening, open the windows to let the warm air out and colder air in.

 Stay out of the sun between 11am and 3pm.
 When outside, seek out shade.
 Keep a bottle of sunscreen on you, and make sure it’s reapplied regularly.

 Encourage to take a cool bath or shower to cool down.
 A cloth soaked in ice to dab or place on one’s forehead can really help.

 Arrange extra visits

 It is a great idea to organise extra care visits during hot weather.
 The carer or visitor can check that they have a drink and that everything is ok.